The 2021 Residential Architect Design Awards Are Closed

 The Residential Architect Design Awards (RADA) recognize outstanding work in advancing residential design.
-Judging will take place in September 2017.
-Winning entries will be notified in October 2017, and published in the December 2017 issue of ARCHITECT.
+Judging will take place in November 2021.
+Winning entries will be notified in November 2021, and published in the November/December 2021 issue of ARCHITECT.

 - Custom / 3,000 Square Feet or Less